Belbroughton

 Belbroughton (/bɛlˈbrɔːtən/ bel-BRAW-tən) is a village and civil parish in the Bromsgrove District of Worcestershire, England.
-According to the 2001 census it had a population of 2,380.
+According to the 2021 census it had a population of 2,685.
 It is about six miles north of Bromsgrove, six miles east of Kidderminster and four miles south of Stourbridge.
-The village of Clent is nearby.
-The village is served by bus service 318 (Bromsgrove-Stourbridge) operared by Kev's Cars and Coaches.
+The villages of Clent, Dodford and Drayton, and the hamlet of Hackmans Gate border the village.
+Belbroughton is served by bus service 318 (Bromsgrove-Stourbridge) operared by Kev's Cars and Coaches.

+The village of Fairfield is within the parish, and one of two wards for Belbroughton and Fairfield Parish Council.

 History

+Development

+The earliest mention of the village was in AD817.
+In 1086, there was already a priest and a Saxon church, which stood on the same site as the present Holy Trinity church.
+The church was later rebuilt by the Normans and some remnants of this structure still remain.
+The church has been altered over the years with large scale restorations in the 1890s.
+The tower clock was erected in celebration of Diamond Jubilee of Queen Victoria, and the lychgate was built in 1912 and dedicated to Henry Charles Goodyear, who was a missionary from the parish.

+The Church is a Domesday Book Church.
+The present Churchyard is believed to have been the site of early Pagan religious ceremonies, The base of the existing Woodgate memorial is believed to be a Pagan preaching stone.
+After conversion to Christianity, it is thought a wooden Church was erected, to be replaced in Norman times with a substantial stone structure.
+Little of this remains but there is a Norman Chapel in the grounds of Bell Hall.
+The present Church was built at the beginning of the 14th century.
+However, the Black Death of 1348-9 had a decimated its activity and claimed the lives of three Priests.
+The Church at that time was highly decorated and traces of the original colours can still be seen.

 Belbroughton was at the core of the North Worcestershire scythe-making district.
 Many of the mills of the area were formerly blade mills used for sharpening them, after a scythesmith had forged them from iron, with a thin strip of steel along the cutting edge.
 From the late 18th century until about 1870, the Waldron family of Field House Clent were the leading manufacturers.
 They were succeeded by Isaac Nash, whose business finally closed in 1967.
 Scythes were formerly not just made in Belbroughton, but also several adjacent parishes, including Chaddesley Corbett.

 In Belbroughton in 1831, with a population of 1,476, 68 weekly payments for poor relief were made.
 Poor relief however was only due to residents of a parish, provable through a certificate of residence.

 At the crossroads in the nearby hamlet of Bell Heath, there is a boulder that was brought by glacial process from Arenig Fawr, a mountain within Snowdonia, in Gwynedd.
 A plaque reads "Boulder from Arenig Mountain in N. Wales, Brought here by the Welsh Ice-Sheet in the Glacial Period".